Expert Evidence in Construction Disputes: Arbitrator Perspective

 Considering the significance of expert evidence, finding and choosing the right expert is one of the most important decisions to be made by the parties in the course of a construction arbitration.

 In technical fields where there are few people sufficiently qualified to give an expert opinion, it may be wise to identify and appoint an expert as soon as possible.
-Moreover, an early involvement of the expert allows counsel to identify and understand the key technical issues in dispute, assess the client’s chances of success, and plead the client’s case from the start in the knowledge that the expert’s evidence will be fully supportive.
+Moreover, an early involvement of the expert allows counsel to identify and understand the key technical issues in dispute, assess the client’s chances of success and plead the client’s case from the start in the knowledge that the expert’s evidence will be fully supportive.

 Counsel may pursue various avenues when searching for an expert.
-Most law firms practising international arbitration keep databases of their ‘go-to’ experts in the prevalent fields of construction-related expertise.
-If expertise of a more obscure nature is required, the client will likely be able to suggest appropriate candidates.
+Most law firms practising international arbitration keep databases of their preferred experts in the prevalent fields of construction-related expertise.
+If expertise of a more obscure nature is required, the client will probably be able to suggest appropriate candidates.
 Another option is to contact international construction and engineering consultancy organisations that can draw from a large pool of experts in various fields and broker between counsel and expert candidates.
 Counsel may also reach out to the leading arbitration institutions.

-Regardless of how an expert candidate is found, it is important to conduct an interview with the potential expert, typically via telephone or video conference, before the decision is made on whether to retain him or her.
-The main purpose of the expert interview is to enable a detailed discussion on the content of the expert witness’s curriculum vitae, to provide the expert with more detail as to the issues in dispute, for the expert to ask further questions to confirm his or her expertise and availability, and for counsel to assess the candidate’s abilities as an expert witness and how he or she will fit into the team.
+Regardless of how an expert candidate is found, it is important to conduct an interview with the potential expert, typically via telephone or videoconference, before the decision is made on whether to retain him or her.
+The main purpose of the expert interview is to enable a detailed discussion about the content of the expert witness’s curriculum vitae, to provide the expert with more detail as to the issues in dispute, for the expert to ask further questions to confirm his or her expertise and availability, and for counsel to assess the candidate’s abilities as an expert witness and how he or she will fit into the team.
 There may also be some discussion regarding the expert’s preliminary view on certain aspects of the case.
 If the expert has concerns about his or her expertise in certain areas, he or she should be forthcoming about them.

 Impartiality and independence of the party-appointed expert